quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # Motivation

-A receiver acknowledges received packets, but it can delay sending these acknowledgments.
-Delaying acknowledgments can impact connection throughput, loss detection and congestion controller performance at a data sender, and CPU utilization at both a data sender and a data receiver.
+A receiver acknowledges received packets, but can delay sending these acknowledgments.
+Delaying acknowledgments can impact a data sender's throughput, loss detection and congestion controller performance, as well as CPU utilization at both endpoints.

 Reducing the frequency of acknowledgments can improve connection and endpoint performance in the following ways:

-- Sending UDP datagrams can be very CPU intensive on some platforms.
-A data receiver can decrease its CPU usage by reducing the number of acknowledgement-only packets that it sends.
+- Sending UDP datagrams is very CPU intensive on some platforms.
+A data receiver can decrease its CPU usage by reducing the number of acknowledgement-only packets sent.
 Experience shows that this reduction can be critical for high bandwidth connections.

 - Similarly, receiving UDP datagrams can also be CPU intensive.
-Reducing the acknowledgement frequency therefore also reduces the CPU usage at the data sender as it has to receive and process fewer acknowledgment-only packets.
+Reducing the acknowledgement frequency also reduces the data sender's CPU usage because it receives and processes fewer acknowledgment-only packets.

 - For asymmetric link technologies, such as DOCSIS, LTE, and satellite, connection throughput in the forward path can become constrained